Fatty Liver (MASLD) Care in Chula Vista

 Fatty liver disease has a new name—MASLD (metabolic dysfunction–associated steatotic liver disease)—and MASH replaces NASH.
 The update emphasizes the metabolic roots of the condition and removes stigmatizing language, helping patients get clearer, earlier care.

 At Medical Wellness Doc, Dr. Nisha Kuruvadi provides comprehensive MASLD evaluation and treatment for adults in Chula Vista and the South Bay, combining plant-forward nutrition, weight management, and evidence-based medications when appropriate.
+This approach mirrors the same lifestyle-first metabolic care used in our fatty liver reversal programs.

 Key takeaway: With the right lifestyle plan and modern, non-invasive testing, many patients improve liver health without procedures—and those who need medications now have FDA-approved options.